 However, 75% by weight does not mean 75% by volume.
 A large amount of the volume of a car is in the form of plastics and other non-metallic elements such as glass.
 The recycled volume is almost entirely ferrous metal – virtually none of the non-metallic elements in cars are recycled.
 This is an issue that will have to be addressed if the new targets are to be met.
-The recycling of plastics is explored in the TLP on Recycling of Plastics.

 There are four stages in the recycling of your average car: